karmasakshi/jet/.github/ISSUE_TEMPLATE/bug-report.md

 ## Description

-A clear and concise description of the problem.
+Provide a clear and concise description of the bug.

-## To Reproduce
+## Steps to Reproduce

 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'

-## Expectation
+## Expected Behavior

-A clear and concise description of the expectation.
+Describe what you expected to happen.

 ## Environment

-- Operating System: [e.g., Windows, macOS, Ubuntu]
+- Operating System (OS): [e.g., Windows, macOS, Ubuntu]
-- Operating System Version: [e.g., Windows, macOS, Ubuntu]
+- OS Version: [e.g., 10.0.0, 11.0.0]
 - Browser: [e.g., Chrome, Firefox, Safari]
 - Browser Version: [e.g., 1.0.0]

 ## Additional Context

-Add any other context or screenshots.
+Add any other context or screenshots here.